WEIRDLAND: April 2019

 Holly's first label deal on 26 January 1956 with Decca Records was through his agent Eddie Crandall, who became his first agent after having heard him at the Haley concert.
 That contract fizzled out after a year and no chart hits.
 Still, Holly kept plugging away: On February 25, 1957, he recorded "That'll Be The Day," in Clovis, New Mexico, with producer and future manager Norman Petty.
 A veteran of the Nashville guitar scene, George Gruhn, said “There could be any number of reasons why Holly would have wanted to play a Stratocaster, including its visual aesthetic and chordal intonation.”
 The Stratocaster guitar featured Leo Fender’s revolutionary six-piece saddle, which allowed for precise intonation of each of the instrument’s strings.
 In 1958, while living in New York City, Holly did purchase a Magnatone amp for home use, but he typically gigged with Fender amplifiers that suited his Stratocaster and twangy music to a T.

 The Buddy Holly Story (1978), which won the Academy Award for adapted score, is an entertaining and dynamic film, but contains quite a few errors and distortions from Buddy Holly's life and career.
-Now that “Clear Lake” is being produced by Prix Productions with a $12 million budget in association with Maria Elena Holly, the Buddy Holly Educational Foundation and BMG, we hope this project will translate into a more accurate portrait of Holly's personality.
+“Clear Lake” is being produced by Prix Productions with a $12 million budget in association with Maria Elena Holly, the Buddy Holly Educational Foundation and BMG, hoping this project will translate into a more accurate portrait of Holly's personality.
 As some Holly's friends from Lubbock objected to Gary Busey's performance, Buddy Holly didn't look so sullen and irate as he's shown in the Steve Rash's film.
 Part of Holly's appeal lay in his natural charm, friendly attitude towards his audience and a tinge of innocence that are often replaced by arrogance and temper tantrums by an abrasive Busey in the film.
 Jerry Allison called it "The Buddy Hollywood Story", complaining he wasn't a hotheaded racist like he was portrayed by Don Stroud.
-“I think the movie makes Buddy look like a personal and musical tyrant, which he was not.
+“I think the movie makes Buddy look like a musical tyrant, which he was not.
 He was very definite about his musical ideas but he was also a very warm, nice, human individual.”
 In another scene, the two Crickets pay a visit to Maria Elena while Holly is embarked on his final tour, and the three talk about an imminent reunion when Buddy returns.
 But this scene was fabricated.
 John Goldrosen (author of The Buddy Holly Story book) said he was very unhappy with the movie: “The producers admitted they were making The Glenn Miller Story of the Seventies.
 They chose to reinforce a lot of rock & roll clichés but they could have told the truth and still be commercial.
-They wound up hurting people.
+They wound up hurting many people.
 The Holleys were portrayed wrongly.
 The church scene was wrong.
 Buddy was a member of the Tabernacle Baptist Church and was close to his pastor, the Reverend Ben Johnson.
 Buddy always gave ten percent of his earnings to the church.”

 Apparently Sonny Curtis phoned Maria Elena looking for Buddy on the night of the plane crash.
 Jerry Allison said he tried calling the Surf Ballroom to reach Buddy, but he'd already left.
 As with La Bamba (with features an aggressive, oversexed Ritchie Valens), The Buddy Holly Story is rife with errors (you can see mountains on the horizon in plain Lubbock!).
 At the roller rink scene, Buddy plays a Fender "Bronco" guitar.
 The Bronco was not manufactured by Fender until the early 1970s!
 Buddy and Maria Elena are shown at a 3D movie date in 1958.
 These type of movies were popular in 1953 and 1954.
 No mainstream 3D movies were produced in the '50s after 1954.
 Also, as the tour bus is towing past the auditorium before Buddy's final concert, the phone number on the side of the tow truck is made up entirely of digits.
 In 1959, the first two digits of all phone numbers consisted of letters.
 All-numeric phone numbers didn't begin until the mid-'60s!